erikdubois/Aureola/README.md

 A collection of conky's I like.

 These conky's configuration files follow the LUA syntax as mentioned on the website for version 1.10 and later versions.
-They will be first tested and made on Linux Mint then tested on other Os's.
+They will be first tested and made on Linux Mint and then tested on other Os's.

 # Home of Conky